 For this reason we want to talk about a fish tank filter not working, why it is not working, and what you can do to fix it.
 Let’s get right to it and talk about some of the most common fish tank filter problems out there.

-So let’s look at the 3 common issues that effect filters, how to diagnose the issue and lastly the solution to fix it;
+So let’s look at the 3 common issues that affect filters, how to diagnose the issue and lastly the solution to fix it:

 1. It Just Won’t Run